March of the Penguins

 It took one year for the two isolated cinematographers Laurent Chalet and Jérôme Maison to shoot the documentary, which was shot around the French scientific base of Dumont d'Urville in Adélie Land.

-March of the Penguins was released in France on 26 January 2005 by Buena Vista International and in the United States by Warner Independent Pictures on 24 June 2005.
-The documentary won the 2006 Oscar for Best Documentary Feature.
-On 1 June 2010, a home video release in France included the movie in the Disneynature collection.
-A direct sequel titled March of the Penguins 2: The Next Step (aka March of the Penguins 2: The Call) was released in France in 2017 by Disneynature.
-It was released in the United States exclusively on Hulu on 23 March 2018.
+March of the Penguins was released in France on 26 January 2005 by Buena Vista International France.
+The documentary won the 2006 Academy Awards for Best Documentary Feature.
+On 1 June 2010, a home video release in France included the film in the Disneynature collection.
+It is named as one of the most successful documentaries in North America and France.

+A direct sequel titled March of the Penguins 2: The Next Step was released in France in 2017 by Disneynature.

 Subject matter

 The emperor penguins use a particular spot as their breeding ground because it is on ice that is solid year round with no danger of the ice becoming too soft to support the colony that exists.
 At the end of Antarctic summer, the breeding ground is only a few hundred meters away from the open water where the penguins can feed.
 However, by the end of winter, the breeding ground is over 100 km away from the nearest open water.
 To reach it, all the penguins of breeding age must traverse this great distance.

 The penguins practice serial monogamy within each breeding season.
 The female lays a single egg, and the co-operation of the parents is needed if the chick is to survive.
 After the female lays the egg, she transfers it to the feet of the waiting male with minimal exposure to the elements, as the intense cold could kill the developing embryo.
 The male tends to the egg when the female returns to the sea, now even farther away, both to feed herself and to obtain extra food for feeding her chick when she returns.
-He has not eaten in two months and by the time she leaves the hatching area, he will have lost a third of his body weight.
+The male has not eaten in two months and by the time the female leaves the hatching area, she will have lost a third of her body weight producing the egg.

 For an additional two months, the males huddle together for warmth, and incubate their eggs.
 They endure temperatures approaching -62 °C, and their only source of water is snow that falls on the breeding ground.
 When the chicks hatch, the males have only a small meal to feed them, and if the female does not return, they must abandon their chick and return to the sea to feed themselves.
-By the time they return, they have lost half their weight and have not eaten for four months.
+By the time they return, the males have lost half their weight and have not eaten for four months.
 The chicks are also at risk from predatory birds such as northern giant petrels.